NO’s Team Trevor Bonot using Iceman’s calming nature to their advantage in first Brier | TSN

 Hackner has been with Team Bonot for the past few years serving as a part-time coach, helping them train a few times a month and travelling to the odd bonspiel.

-“Well they can play exceptionally well at times, but then there's also times where they falter a little bit, so I'm hoping they can stay on focus and stay sharp,” Hackner told TSN.ca “Obviously, you saw them, they played very well that game [against New Brunswick] and hopefully they can keep going.”
+“Well, they can play exceptionally well at times, but then there's also times where they falter a little bit, so I'm hoping they can stay focused and stay sharp,” Hackner told TSN.ca “Obviously, you saw them, they played very well that game [against New Brunswick] and hopefully they can keep going.”

-But it was at his first Brier in 1980 in Calgary when the curling world became aware of the nickname “Iceman” after Hackner made a pistol against hometown favourite Paul Gowsell to score three.
+But it was at his first Brier in 1980 in Calgary when the curling world became aware of the nickname “Iceman” after Hackner made a pistol against hometown favourite Paul Gowsell to score three points.

 “The Calgary crowd, even though it was against their hometown team, it was such a good shot that the crowd actually gave me a pretty good cheer for that shot,” explained Hacker.
 “So, when the crowd died down, my goofball buddy, yells as loud so the whole crowd could hear just when they came down to a murmur, he says ‘you have just met the Iceman!’